pocofrosty/pocofrosty.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 ## Sidenotes via Intersection Observer

 Sidenotes are an alternative to footnotes and created as a Hugo shortcode.
 Since it may break up the reader's flow when it redirects their eyes to the bottom of the page, requiring another click to return.
 As an alternative to footnotes, I wanted sidenotes to be textual snippets that are located in horizontal alignment with the corresponding label in the text.
-We allow {{< sidenote "sidenotes" >}} Hello there :wave:! {{< /sidenote >}}to optionally accept one image and sidenotes disappear as the label is moved out of the viewport.
+We allow {{< sidenote "sidenotes" >}} Hello there! {{< /sidenote >}}to optionally accept one image and sidenotes disappear as the label is moved out of the viewport.

 ## Inline Notes